 Free walks: Friends volunteers conduct free guided walks, Monday to Friday, most weeks of the year.
 These walks commence at 10:00 am from Friends’ House, near the Gardens Café, and are designed to meet the needs of casual visitors to the Gardens.

-The walks usually last for about 60 to 90 minutes and showcase a number of different areas of the Gardens.
-These include The Conservatory, the Aboriginal Plant Use section and any plants that are putting on a particularly good display at the time.
+The walks last for about 60 to 90 minutes and showcase a number of different areas of the Gardens including the Conservatory, the Aboriginal Plant Use section and any plants that are putting on a particularly good display at the time.

-Paid walks: Friends also conduct rivate, specialised walks for larger groups - for example bus tours - who wish to have walks tailored to their own particular needs.
+Paid walks: Friends also conduct private, specialised walks for larger groups - for example bus tours - who wish to have walks tailored to their own particular needs.

 These walks are designed in consultation with the tour leaders in order to best meet the requirements of the group in question.
 Factors considered include the start time and desired time frame of the walk, plus any special needs or interests of group members.
 Sufficient guides are provided to maintain a ratio of one guide to six or seven visitors.
 A charge of $5 per head applies, with a minimum cost of $80.